ShanKothari/ShanKothari.github.io/publications.md

 __Check out my CV [here](/Documents/Kothari_CV3_GRAD8101_v3.pdf)__!

+## In preparation

+A. K. Schweiger and __S.
+A. Kothari__.
+Plant spectra as integrative measures of phenotypes. (invited submission to *Journal of Ecology*)

 __S.
 A. Kothari__, S. E. Hobbie and J. Cavender-Bares.
 Rapid estimates of leaf litter chemistry using reflectance spectroscopy. (in prep, full manuscript available upon request)

+R. L. Bryant, C. R. See, __S.
+A. Kothari__, S. J. Curran, J. J. Grossman, C. Nash and G. C. Neumiller.
+Drivers of above and belowground carbon sequestration after six years of afforestation in a tree biodiversity experiment. (in preparation for *Forest Ecology and Management*)

+__S.
+A. Kothari__, R. Beauchamp-Rioux, F. Blanchard, A. Crofts, A. Girard, X. Guilbeault-Mayers, P. Hacker, M. J. Pardo Losada, S. Demers-Thibeault, A. Bruneau, N. Coops, M. Kalacska, M. Vellend and E. Laliberté.
+Predicting leaf traits across functional groups using reflectance spectroscopy. (in preparation for *New Phytologist*; full manuscript available upon request)

+## Published

 __S.
 A. Kothari__, R. Beauchamp-Rioux, E. Laliberté and J. Cavender-Bares.
 [Reflectance spectroscopy allows rapid, accurate, and non-destructive estimates of functional traits from pressed leaves.](https://www.biorxiv.org/content/10.1101/2021.04.21.440856) *biorXiv* (invited submission to _Methods in Ecology and Evolution_)